cesarhcq/drwatson/README.md

 ## Encoder Connections

-The encoder model which we are using is [Encoder model](https://www.filipeflop.com/produto/sensor-de-velocidade-encoder/)
+The encoder model which we are using is [Encoder model](https://www.filipeflop.com/produto/sensor-de-velocidade-encoder/).
+We define this encoder as interrupt input (20, 21)